National September 11 Memorial & Museum: Design

 Designed by Davis Brody Bond, the museum is about 70 ft below ground and accessible through a pavilion designed by Snøhetta.
 The National September 11 Memorial Museum encloses 110,000 sqft of publicly accessible space.
 The pavilion has a deconstructivist design, resembling a partially collapsed building (mirroring the attacks), and houses two "tridents" from the Twin Towers.
 One of the museum's walls is an exposed side of the slurry wall retaining the Hudson River, which remained intact through the September 11 attacks.
 About half of what Daniel Libeskind originally wanted to preserve of the wall is visible in the museum.

-Other Ground Zero artifacts include wrecked emergency vehicles (including a fire engine deformed from the collapse); pieces of metal from all seven World Trade Center buildings; recordings of survivors and first responders (including 911 calls); pictures of all victims; photographs from the wreckage and other media detailing the destruction (including the crashes, collapse, fires, those who jumped, and the cleanup).
-The museum is designed to evoke memories without additional distress, particularly to first responders and the victims’ families.
+Other Ground Zero artifacts include wrecked emergency vehicles (including a fire engine deformed from the collapse), pieces of metal from all seven World Trade Center buildings, recordings of survivors and first responders (including 911 calls, pictures of all victims, photographs from the wreckage, and other media detailing the destruction [including the crashes, collapse, fires, those who jumped, and the cleanup]).
+The Waterford Crystal "Hope for Healing" panels from the Times Square Ball for New Year's Eve 2002—which were inscribed with the names of emergency organizations and countries that had taken casualties in the attacks—were also donated to the museum's collection.

+The museum is designed to evoke memories without additional distress, particularly to first responders and the victims' families.

 The Huffington Post wrote that "walking through the museum is like being transported back to the turmoil, destruction and anguish of 9/11.
 Exhibits express the disbelief and heartache of New York and the nation."